 A collection of eclectic, colorful murals around the Hub City is helping put the art in SpARTanburg.

 Displays of Spartanburg’s artistic talent can be found on walls across the county, honoring well-known Spartanburgers, commemorating important events or adding a little bit of color to a revitalized area.
 A few of Spartanburg County’s murals have become popular spots for locals and visitors alike.
 It makes sense, since the murals make for an ideal selfie spot to chronicle your trip.

 Perhaps the most well-known of the Hub City’s murals is the Love Where You Live mural on Spring Street in Downtown Spartanburg.
-The mural, inspired by Hub Bub’s Love Where You Live campaign, sits prominently across the street from the Daniel Morgan Clock Tower, emblazoned on the side of the building that’s now home to Le Spice Bakery’s downtown location.
+The mural, inspired by Hub Bub’s Love Where You Live campaign, sits prominently across the street from the Daniel Morgan Clock Tower.

 The colorful mural features key aspects of Spartanburg’s identity.
 The 864-area code and 1831, the year Spartanburg was founded, can be seen along with one of the city’s several nicknames, Sparkle City.
 The mural, which was finished with the help of several other local artists, has helped fuel the ongoing growth of Downtown Spartanburg.